archethic-foundation/libjs/README.md

 - `tx` is an instance of `TransactionBuilder`
 - `service` is the service name to use for getting the derivation path, the curve and the hash algo
 - `index` is the number of transactions in the chain, to generate the actual and the next public key (see the cryptography section)
+- `suffix`: Additional information to add to a service derivation path (default to empty)

 Return is the signed `TransactionBuilder`.
 Notice that the function also sign the `TransactionBuilder` given in param, so getting the return is not mandatory